Gersondelacruzdeveloper/myBookOfRecipes/README.md

 <br>

 ### Manual Testing
-The game has been tested in the following browsers:
+The recipe website has been tested in the following browsers:
 - Chrome Version 85.0.4183.121
 - Samsung Internet Version 12.0.1.47
 - Microsoft Edge Version 85.0.564.63
 - Opera 70
 - Mozilla Firefox 81.0.1

-The game works and functions as expected on Samsung Internet, Google Chrome, Microsoft Edge, Opera and Firefox.
+The recipe website and functions as expected on Samsung Internet, Google Chrome, Microsoft Edge, Opera and Firefox.
 <br>

 ### Responsiveness